 Though our tips can help earn more voice search results, you may feel overwhelmed with the long task list.
-If you’re struggling to put together a voice search SEO campaign on your own, WebFX can help.
+If you want help putting together a voice search SEO campaign, consider working with WebFX.

-WebFX is a full-service Internet marketing agency that specializes in SEO and can help your company rank at the top of voice search results.
+WebFX is a full-service Internet marketing agency that specializes in SEO, and our featured snippet creation & optimization services can help your company rank at the top of voice search results.

 You’ll be able to ask questions, get progress reports, and track the progress of your campaign with their help.
 Not to mention, you’ll receive top-notch campaign advice and suggestions.

-We would love to work with you to produce a results-driven voice search SEO campaign that helps you appeal to your target audience via voice search.
+We would love to work with you to produce a results-driven voice search SEO campaign that helps you reach your target audience via voice search.